 This is the ‘final’ version of the Architectures for Conversation talk.
 Hence the (ii) appended to the title.

 The presentation isn’t very useful without the notes, and unfortunately at this size the notes aren’t terribly legible.
-So I recommend viewing it at the Slideshare site, then clicking “Full” there, to see it full screen.
+So I recommend viewing it full-screen, or downloading the PDF from Slideshare.

 This was a version that I presented at Philly CHI (Philadelphia chapter of the Computer-Human Interaction special interest group of ACM), at the U. Penn campus.